 RULE 9.
-Points of Order. - (a) The Speaker shall decide questions of order pursuant to these rules and may speak to points of order in preference to other members arising from their seats for that purpose.
+Points of Order. - (a) The Speaker shall decide questions of order and may speak to points of order in preference to other members arising from their seats for that purpose.
 Any member may appeal from the ruling of the chair on questions of order; on such appeal no member may speak more than once, unless by leave of the House.
-A two thirds majority vote of the members present and voting shall be necessary to sustain any appeal from the ruling of the chair.
+A two-thirds vote of the members present shall be necessary to sustain any appeal from the ruling of the chair.